shivannis/xandr-docs-public/xandr-docs/articles/data-providers/segment-modifier-faq.md

 There is not a segment modifier "app" or API service.
 Segment modifier is a feature available to members that permits them to combine segments with values associated with them to the "campaign_modifiers" array of campaigns so that the campaigns may bid according to an external bidding strategy that is partially or not at all dependent on the optimization-generated bid valuations.

-## Does the platform generate segment modifier values that I can use in segment modifier?
+## Does the platform generate segment modifier values that I can use in Segment Modifier?

-The segment modifier feature was created for clients that wish to implement their own valuation models on Xandr's platform.
+The Segment Modifier feature was created for clients that wish to implement their own valuation models on Xandr's platform.
 As such we do not generate values to be fed into the feature; the optimization-produced valuations would be what we would suggest as the bids for an auction.

 ## How many segment modifiers can I associate to a campaign in the "campaign_modifiers" array of campaigns?